hmedina/KaSaAn/README.md

 as instances of the class KappaComplex.
 Within complexes, proteins/agents are represented as instances of the class KappaAgent.
 Within agents, sites are represented as instances of either KappaPort (i.e. sites with internal state and/or bond state), or KappaCounter (i.e. sites with a numeric value that can be tested and used for dynamic rule rates).
+Tokens are represented as instances of the class KappaToken.

-In other words, a KappaSnapshot is composed of one or more entities of KappaComplex, themselves composed of one or more entities of KappaAgent, themselves composed of one or more entities of KappaPort and/or KappaCounter.
-Since tokens are not instances of any of the above classes, there is no support for tokens: they are ignored, or cause a parse exception being thrown.
+In other words, in addition to KappaTokens, a KappaSnapshot is composed of one or more entities of KappaComplex, themselves composed of one or more entities of KappaAgent, themselves composed of one or more entities of KappaPort and/or KappaCounter.

 Several of these methods return objects of the appropriate class.
 For example, a KappaSnapshot's `get_largest_complexes()` returns a list of KappaComplexes.